• Skip to primary navigation

 • Contact Us

-Instruction and advice on fitting a new radiator.
-In this DIY guide you will learn all about fitting a new radiator to a central heating system and find out how to work out the size of the radiator you will need, how to work out which is the main flow in pipe and which is the return pipe, how to drain your central heating system down before you start and how to connect the new central heating pipework into the existing pipework.
+In this DIY guide you will learn all about fitting a new radiator to a central heating system and find out how to work out the size of the radiator you will need, how to work out the which is flow and which is return and how to drain your central heating system down before you start.
 You will also find out how to work out the position of your new radiator brackets on the wall and then how to connect up all your new pipework, refill your heating system and turn it back on.

 TwitterFacebookPin ItBuffer